unfulvio/wp-api-menus/readme.txt

 You can alter the data arrangement of each individual menu items and children using the filter hook `json_menus_format_menu_item`.

+**An important note on WP API V2:**

+In V1 the routes are located by default at `wp-json/menus/` etc.

+In V2 the routes by default are at `wp-json/wp-api-menus/v2/` (e.g. `wp-json/wp-api-menus/v2/menus/`, etc.) since V2 encourages prefixing and version namespacing.

 == Installation ==

 This plugin requires having [WP API](https://wordpress.org/plugins/json-rest-api/) installed and activated or it won't be of any use.